krim/light_serializer/README.md

 }
 ```

-### Renaming
+### Custom method names

-You can rename the resulting JSON keys in both fields and associations by define custom method:
+You can rename the resulting JSON keys in both fields and associations by defining custom method:

 ```ruby
 class UserSeriaizer < LightSerializer::Serializer